SF Art Week & FOG* Design+Art

 January 21-25

 FOG always dovetails with SF Art Week.
-While much of SFAW is spend admiring art in museums, FOG allows you to get close to these works and, perhaps, take one of them home with you.
+While much of SFAW is spent admiring art in museums, FOG allows you to get close to these works and, perhaps, take one of them home with you.
 After seeing so much luscious art, how can you say no to at least one piece that has won your heart?

 January 21